Roborohan/Ticket-To-Love/readme.md

 1. Change directory to the rxs116 folder

 2. Set up a python virtual environment and activate it (optional):
-    * To intialise, run: python3 -m venv venv
+    * To initialise, run: python3 -m venv venv
     * To activate:
         * on Windows run: venv/Scripts/activate
         * on Mac/Linux run: source venv/bin/activate